-Dr. Thresher has more than 40 years of research, development, engineering, and management experience in wind technology, plant engineering, and aerospace systems.
+Dr. Thresher has more than 45 years of research, development, engineering, and management experience in wind energy technologies, ocean energy, plant engineering, and aerospace systems.

 At NREL, he has been a principal researcher developing early wind technology and an architect of the wind program at NREL and creation of the National Wind Technology Center.

 As a professor at Oregon State University he worked with DOE to develop early wind technologies.
 He has been a strategist and spokesperson for the initiation of a national research program to develop offshore wind, wave, tidal and current energy technology.
 Dr. Thresher provides unparalleled expertise in research, development and commercialization of wind and ocean energy technologies.
 Dr. Thresher's key career accomplishments include:

 - Developed NREL's wind program from $5 million to $30 million

 - Originator and co-Principal Investigator for NREL’s ocean energy research program

 - Founding director of the North American Wind Energy Academy